5 Health Warnings From Your Underarms

-The armpits are an area of the body that we typically take good care of.
+The underarms are an area of the body that we typically take good care of.
 Due to their number of sweat glands, they release fluids that can cause unpleasant odors.

 We also care about making them look nice, since it’s an area prone to the constant growth of unwanted body hair.